Culture-crafters: STEM students recreate Dreamtime story in Minecraft

 Four tech-savvy STEM students have used their Minecraft skills to bring their interpretation of a Dreamtime story to life.

-Over eight weeks, Lottie, Emily, Josie and Sophie (Year 6) designed and built an immersive Minecraft world – complete with characters, landscapes and cultural elements – that authentically represents ‘The Creation of Trowunna (Lutruwita)’, a traditional Palawa story about the origins of lutruwita/Tasmania.
+Over the course of eight weeks, Lottie, Emily, Josie and Sophie (Year 6) designed and built an immersive Minecraft world – complete with characters, landscapes and cultural elements – that authentically represents ‘The Creation of Trowunna (Lutruwita)’, a traditional Palawa story about the origins of lutruwita/Tasmania.

 Groving our love of learning